eoas-ubc/eoas-ubc.github.io/docs/crs-eosc372.md

 **Scores** were perhaps a little low for a "synthesis" exercise.
 This suggests some iteration would be worthwhile to improve clarity or efficiency of questions.
 It is also possible the relationship between instructions and the final multiple choice questions could be clarified.

+**Quotes** from the top two "_What did you like..._" categories:

+> "_I like how integrated it is and how it connects all the topics dealt with in this course so far_".

+> "_It was interesting and challenging to use real-world data - I saw firsthand the difficulties that one can have in defining the two layers of a two-layer model.
+It is also really meaningful to see real data supporting trends and predictions learned in class.
+It was cool to see a profile for nitrate or Fe and not be surprised by it - and even able to explain it!_".

+> "_I liked how this dashboard was applying various concepts and using real data from the world oceans.
+It was quite easy to use and was very clear in instructions_".

 ## Benefits, costs and recommendations

 **Benefits**: Students evidently found this interactive dashboard resource to be a "good visualization", appreciated the use of real world data, liked the opportunity it provided for synthesis of course concepts in their learning assignments, and generally found it easy to use.
 Students also offered some thoughtful and creative ideas for improvements.